-With increasing competition from ride sharing apps there is no doubt the Taxi industry is under siege and looking to streamline their operational costs wherever possible.
+With increasing competition from ride-sharing apps there is no doubt the Taxi industry is under siege and looking to streamline their operational costs wherever possible.

 As we alluded to above, with more and more people comfortable with ordering Taxi’s via self-service apps or the website, the need to ring becomes increasingly reserved for more complex situations.

-Ordering Taxis often requires an understanding of the local area, weather conditions, road works etc along with the potential for some language barriers and that seems like its rolling the dice a little.
+Ordering Taxis often requires an understanding of the local area, weather conditions, road works etc so along with the potential for some language barriers and that seems like its rolling the dice a little.